KnownStormChaser/master-weather-model-list/models/air_quality_models/regional/germany/icon-art-eu.md

 The forecasts became available on the DWD Open Data Server in **April 2025**, under the `/weather/nwp/v1/m/` tier that also hosts the global ICON-ART and the ensemble counterparts.
 The "online-coupled" design means dust and meteorology evolve together within a single model run, with dust–radiation and dust–cloud (ice-nucleation) feedbacks acting on the forecast.

-> **Note on scope / naming:** "ICON-ART-EU" also labels DWD's ICON-ART-based European *pollen* forecast (five allergenic species, feeding the DWD *Pollenflug* warning service since 2021).
-That pollen product is a **separate configuration and is not distributed on the DWD Open Data Server as raw GRIB** — the open `icon-art-eu` feed contains dust and standard meteorology only, with no pollen fields.
-This entry covers the open-data mineral-dust product.
-See *Notes*.
+> **Note on scope / naming:** "ICON-ART-EU" is sometimes used loosely for DWD's ICON-ART-based *pollen* forecast as well.
+That is a **separate configuration on a separate distribution channel** — it *is* openly distributed, but as NetCDF under `/climate_environment/health/forecasts/pollen/`, not as GRIB in this feed.
+The open `icon-art-eu` feed contains dust and standard meteorology only, with no pollen fields.
+See [ICON-ART Pollen](./icon-art-pollen.md) for the pollen product; this entry covers the open-data mineral-dust product.

 ---